kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/mailbox-controller.md

 The mailbox controller needs three Kubernetes client configurations.
-One --- concerned with reading inventory --- is to access the APIExport view of the `workload.kcp.io` API group, to read the `SyncTarget` objects.
-This must be a client config that is pointed at the workspace (which is always `root`, as far as I know) that has this APIExport and is authorized to read its view.
+One --- concerned with reading inventory --- is to access the APIExport view of the `edge.kcp.io` API group, to read the `SyncTarget` objects.
+This must be a client config that is pointed at the workspace (which is always `root:espw`, as far as I know) that has this APIExport and is authorized to read its view.
 Another client config is needed to give read/write access to all the mailbox workspaces, so that the controller can create `APIBinding` objects to the edge